modisek/modisek.github.io/content/posts/my-linux-dev-setup.md

  I have been thinking of moving away from Xorg to wayland, but i have struggled to get the same experience in wayland as i do in x11, wayland and wayland compositors are still a work in progress and i havent had time to look at how to configure a wayland compositor to get the same setup am used to, but if i do move away from x11 i will try hikari since it is the spiritual successor to cwm, i have taken a look at it, the documentation on it is rather lacking.

-My editor of choice is neovim since it doesnt use a lot of ram and starts up quickly, with their 0.5 release neovim became even more powerful with the addition of a native lsp and tressiter for syntax highliting, also its modal style of editing is both unique an impressive , i use a colourscheme i created myself, wanted calming colours that are easy to look at for extended periods of time,the plugins that i use most is telescope, a fuzzy finder that allows me to open files very quickly
+My editor of choice is neovim since it doesnt use a lot of ram and starts up quickly, with their 0.5 release neovim became even more powerful with the addition of a native lsp and tressiter for syntax highliting, also its modal style of editing is both unique an impressive , i use a colourscheme i created myself, wanted calming colours that are easy to look at for extended periods of time,the plugins that i use most is telescope, a fuzzy finder that allows me to open files very quickly.

 ### Tmux to create an ide like setup
 Tmux is used to multiplex my terminal so i have multiple panes on one terminal,this allows me to have an editor in one pane and also have a terminal in which i can run commands such as launching a server, testing etc
+It can also be used to persist sessions after a terminal has been closed, for example if using ssh to remote into a machine, when the terminal is closed the ssh connection will continue to live in the background.

 ### Misc
 The bar at the top is basically a bash script i wrote that is piped into a program knowns as dzen